Mahbubur Rahman (lieutenant general)

 Mahbubur Rahman is a retired lieutenant general of the Bangladesh Army who served as the Chief of Army Staff of the Bangladesh Army from May 1996 to December 1997.
-He was graduated from Bangladesh University of Engineering and Technology in civil engineering.
-He was commissioned in the Pakistan Army Corps of Engineers from 17 special course on 2 March 1964.
+He graduated from Bangladesh University of Engineering and Technology in civil engineering.
+He was commissioned in the Pakistan Army Corps of Engineers from the 17th special course on 2 March 1964.

 Early life and education

-He was born in Biral Upazila, Dinajpur District.
+He was born in Jagatpur, Biral Upazila, Dinajpur District.
 He passed his matriculation from Dinajpur Zila School in 1956.
 He completed his intermediate from Dhaka College.
-In 1963 he completed his B.Sc in civil engineering from Bangladesh University of Engineering and Technology.
+In 1963 he completed his BSc in civil engineering from Bangladesh University of Engineering and Technology.
 Later he joined the Pakistan Army.

 Military career

-He was commissioned in the Pakistan Army Corps of Engineers from 17 Special Course on 2 March 1964.
+He was commissioned in the Pakistan Army Corps of Engineers from the 17th Special Course on 2 March 1964..
+He was also largely involved in quelling the 1996 coup in Bangladesh against president Abdur Rahman Biswas, being appointed as the Chief of Army Staff of the Bangladesh army afterwards.

 Politics

-He joined Bangladesh Nationalist Party after retirement from Bangladesh Army.
-He is a former standing committee member of BNP.
-In the 8th National Parliament election in 2001, he was elected as a member of parliament from Dinajpur-2 constituency on the nomination of BNP.
-He left BNP in 2019.
+He joined the Bangladesh Nationalist Party (BNP) after retirement from the Bangladesh Army.
+He is a former standing committee member of the BNP.
+In the 8th National Parliament election in 2001, he was elected as a member of parliament from the Dinajpur-2 constituency on the nomination of BNP.
+He left the BNP in 2019.